Off Book Request for Proposals

 As part of your submission, please choose the format that best describes what you want to do:

-PRESENTATION: Share information with an audience about your own work, a topic from a class you teach, or anything else you think others would find interesting.
+PRESENTATION: Share information about your own work, a topic from a class you teach, or anything else you think others would find interesting.
 This does not have to be a traditional format lecture!
 In your proposal, give a sense of what you want to talk about and why you think others at Tisch might find it meaningful.

-WORKSHOP: A hands-on experience where participants are actively doing something - learning through movement, doing structured writing, or whatever else you are guiding them to do.
+WORKSHOP: A hands-on experience where participants are actively doing something - learning through movement, structured writing, or whatever else you are guiding them to do.
 A workshop could be taken from an exercise you use to teach, or perhaps a process from your creative practice.
 In your proposal, be specific about what participants will actually do in the workshop.

 OTHER: If you want to combine some of the categories above or have other ideas that don't fit into these options, feel free to select this category.
-Be sure to explain exactly what you want to do and why.
+Be sure to explain what you want to do and why.

 Practical Details